syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 ## PI

-Returns the number 3.14159265358979, themathematical constant pi, accurate to 15 digits.
+Returns the number 3.14159265358979, the mathematical constant pi, accurate to 15 digits.

 ### Syntax